Pelster's Magazine

 Braucht der Mensch tierische Milch?

-So why should adults tolerate cow's milk well? - The global population shows a completely different picture, because over 75% cannot tolerate cow's milk and for good reason: it promotes cardiovascular diseases, increases cholesterol levels and mortality.
+So why should adults tolerate cow's milk well? - The global population shows a completely different picture, as over 75% cannot tolerate cow's milk and for good reason: it promotes cardiovascular diseases, increases cholesterol levels and mortality.

 Source: https://www.peta.de/themen/ist-milch-gesund/